COURSES IN NANOENGINEERING (NANO)

 NANO 111.
-Characterization of Nanoengineering Systems (4) Fundamentals and practice of methods to image, measure and analyze materials and devices that are structured on the nanometer scale.
+Characterization of NanoEngineering Systems (4) Fundamentals and hands-on practice of methods to image, measure and analyze materials and devices that are structured on the nanometer scale.
 Optical and electron microscopy; scanning probe methods; photon–, ion–, electron–probe methods, spectroscopic, magnetic, electrochemical and thermal methods.
-Prerequisites: Grade of C- or better in NANO 102.
+Prerequisites: NANO 102.

 NANO 114.
 Probability and Statistical Methods for Engineers (4) (Cross-listed with CENG 114) Probability theory, conditional probability, Bayes theorem, discrete random variables, continuous random variables, expectation and variance, central limit theorem, graphical and numerical presentation of data, least squares estimation and regression, confidence intervals, testing hypotheses.
 Students may not receive credit for both NANO 114 and CENG 114.
 Prerequisites: MATH 18, and NANO 15 or CENG 15 or MAE 8.

 NANO 120A.
-Nanoengineering System Design I (4) Design, production, and integration of nanoscale components.
+NanoEngineering System Design I (4) Principles of product design and the design process.
+Application and integration of technologies in the design and production of nanoscale components.
+Engineering economics.
 Initiation of team design projects to be completed in NANO 120B.
 Prerequisites: NANO 110.

 NANO 120B.
-Nanoengineering System Design II (4) Quarter-long team design project that will lead to a working prototype designed for a real engineering application.
+NanoEngineering System Design II (4) Principles of product quality assurance in design and production.
+Professional ethics.
+Safety and design for the environment.
+Culmination of team design projects initiated in NANO 120A with a working prototype designed for a real engineering application.
 Prerequisites: NANO 120A.

 NANO 134.
 Polymeric Materials (4) (Cross-listed with CENG 134 and CHEM 134) Foundations of polymeric materials.
 Topics: structure of polymers; mechanisms of polymer synthesis; characterization methods using calorimetric, mechanical, rheological, and X-ray-based techniques; and electronic, mechanical, and thermodynamic properties.
 Special classes of polymers: engineering plastics, semiconducting polymers, photoresists, and polymers for medicine.
+Students may only receive credit for one of the following: CENG 134, CHEM 134, or NANO 134.
 Prerequisites: CHEM 6C and PHYS 2C.
-(Students may not receive credit for both CENG 134 and NANO 134).

 NANO 141A.
 Engineering Mechanics I: Analysis of Equilibrium (4) Newton's laws.
 Concepts of force and moment vector.
 Free body diagrams.
 Internal and external forces.
 Equilibrium of concurrent, coplanar, and three-dimensional system of forces.
 Equilibrium analysis of structural systems, including beams, trusses, and frames.
 Equilibrium problems with friction.
 Prerequisites: MATH 20C and PHYS 2A.